SED-EEW/SED-EEW-SeisComP-contributions/doc/templates/index.rst

    :width: 100%
    :align: center

-   The SED-ETHZ SeisComP EEW modules (Massin, Clinton & Boese, 2021).
+   The ETHZ-SED SeisComP EEW modules (Massin, Clinton & Boese, 2021).

 About
 -----

-Since 2021, the SED-ETHZ SeisComP EEW framework includes two EEW algorithms, the Virtual Seismologist and the Finite-Fault Rupture Detector.
+Since 2021, the ETHZ-SED SeisComP EEW framework includes two EEW algorithms, the Virtual Seismologist and the Finite-Fault Rupture Detector.
 They are supported by generic pre-processing and post-processing modules.
 Their architecture is designed to be flexible and extensible to also include other EEW algorithms in the future.

-The architecture of the SED-ETHZ SeisComP EEW package is based on a common, generic envelope processing library, compiled within the :ref:`sceewenv` module, that generates real-time envelope values for horizontal and vertical acceleration, velocity, and displacement from raw acceleration and velocity
+The architecture of the ETHZ-SED SeisComP EEW package is based on a common, generic envelope processing library, compiled within the :ref:`sceewenv` module, that generates real-time envelope values for horizontal and vertical acceleration, velocity, and displacement from raw acceleration and velocity